danwa5/playground/README.md

 The Data Scraper Lambda will then scrape game log data for a player from https://www.cbssports.com and store the data in DynamoDB.

 The second method utilizes a private API endpoint via AWS API Gateway.
-This allows an authenticated user to manually invoke the data scraping process for a player.
+This allows an authorized client to manually invoke the data scraping process for a player.
+When the client makes a request, the API Gateway uses a Lambda authorizer to check if the authentication token in the request is valid.
+If so, the authorizer generates a policy that grants the client access to the API endpoint and then executes the method.
+However, if the authentication token is invalid, the authorizer will deny the client access by returning a 403 HTTP status code.

 ```
 curl 'https://<YOUR-API-GATEWAY-ID>.execute-api.us-west-1.amazonaws.com/v1/scrape' \
   -X POST \
   -H 'Content-Type: application/json' \
+  -H 'Authorization: <AUTH-TOKEN>'
-  -d '{"player_name":"steph-curry"}' \
+  -d '{"player_name":"steph-curry"}'
-  --user <USER-TOKEN> \
-  --aws-sigv4 "aws:amz:us-west-1:execute-api"
 ```

 ## Fetch Data